 Take a look at this pasta!
-Made with fresh tomatoes, garlic, lemon, olive oil, basil, capers and sea salt… it is heaven on a plate.
-Five minutes prep, less than five minutes cooking time… that’s only 10 minutes start to finish!
+Made with fresh tomatoes, garlic, lemon, olive oil, capers and sea salt… it is heaven on a plate.
+This Angel Hair Pasta with Tomatoes and Lemon only takes five minutes to prep, less than five minutes to cook!

 The Recipe : Pasta with Tomatoes and Lemon

 - 16 ounces angel hair pasta, or pasta of your choice

 - 2 cups ripe tomatoes, diced (approx 4 small or 2 large tomatoes)

 - 1 teaspoon lemon zest